 That is how the Occident is coming to an end, very quietly, and not even with a sigh, let’s hope, because the New Mass-Migrations under the auspices of the UN and the EU will not permit the European indigenous population a peaceful end.

 Consequences of declining fertility rates: Many elderly – too few children to care for them

 Germany’s total fertility rate, the number of children born to the average German woman of fertile age, has been steadily declining and stands now at 1.35, below the TFRs for Austria (1.39), Spain and Poland (1.4), and Italy (1.41), but better than that of Hungary (1.32), still, all much below the required TFR of 2.2 at which a country’s population will not shrink out of existence.
 (More on that from Germany’s Bureau of Statistics)

 Those few young children are all of the fruit that the living family tree you see in that photo managed to produce.
 I am afraid that the end of that tree is in sight.
 Its years are numbered.
 It is every bit as visibly sick as the birch tree is on our front lawn.

-However, as I pointed out before, just as the sickness of our birch tree (realistically a relatively short average life span) manifests itself in other birch trees in Bruderheim, so does the sickness of the Schneider clan manifest itself in greater society and in all of the developed nations.
+However, as I pointed out before, just as the “sickness” of our birch tree (realistically a relatively short average life span) manifests itself in other birch trees in Bruderheim, so does the “sickness” of the Schneider clan manifest itself in greater society and in all of the developed nations.
 The dearth of children is neither a characteristic of the Schneider clan nor a German malaise.
 It will be the cause of death of the cultural and demographic existence of all of the developed nations.
 All of them are dying out.
 The Western, Christian cultural heritage is in its last years and will most likely not be able to revive itself.